-Prerequisites: Local, Enrollment in the Program Local, Approval by the Program Head
+Corequisites: Local, Approval by the Program Head

 This course provides an opportunity to work in pharmacy settings under a pharmacist's supervision.
 Emphasis is placed on effective communication with personnel, developing proper employee attitude, and dispensing of medications.
 Upon completion, students should be able to demonstrate an understanding of pharmacy operations, utilize references, dispense medications, prepare patient charges, and efficiently operate computers.